kubecost/docs/one-click-request-sizing.md

 ## Using 1-click request sizing

-1. Select _Settings_ in the left navigation, then select _Right-size your container requests_.
+1. Select _Savings_ in the left navigation, then select _Right-size your container requests_.
 The Request right-sizing recommendations page opens.

     <figure><img src="images/rightsizing.png" alt=""><figcaption><p>Request right-sizing recommendations Beta page</p></figcaption></figure>
 2. Select _Customize_ to modify the request sizing settings, like profile, window, and filters, until you have a set of recommendations you are ready to apply to your cluster.